Cultural Anthropology MA

 Recommended Readings:

-(You are also allowed to choose different reading from the authors.)
+The list below is the recommended readings, but students are also allowed to choose different reading from the authors.

 Further details of selection and evaluation: